Go Ape Facebook and Instagram Advertising & Google PPC

 We also achieved great success on Google Ads, achieving sales of £271,689.90 for a spend of £9,901.59, representing a return on ad spend of over 27.

-We have also created a new remarketing campaign on the Google display network, targeting users who visited our landing pages but did not convert.
-Essentially, we follow the customer online to show them eye-catching ads to remind them of Go Ape and grab their attention with the aim of encouraging them to make an online purchase.
+We also created a new remarketing campaign on the Google display network, targeting users who visited Go Ape’s landing pages but did not convert.
+Essentially, we followed the customer online to show them eye-catching ads to remind them of Go Ape and grab their attention with the aim of encouraging them to make an online purchase.

 To find out how Oyster Studios can help you achieve more sales via digital marketing, contact us today.